 In May 2020, Google announced that page experience measurements called “Core Web Vitals” would become a ranking factor in Google Search.
-Later last year, they announced that this would happen in May 2021 – a year after the initial announcement.
+This was finally released as part of the Page experience update in June 2021.

-As we write, a lot of website owners are working to improve their Core Web Vitals scores in the hope of improving ranking in the world’s most popular search engine when this change is introduced.
-Many others are working in fear of losing the ranks they currently enjoy.
+A lot of website owners are working hard to improve their Core Web Vitals scores in the hope of improving ranking in the world’s most popular search engine.Others are working in fear of losing positions to faster sites.

-Core Web Vitals are measurements of page experience that will be combined with existing search signals including mobile friendliness, safe-browsing, HTTPS-security, and intrusive interstitial guidelines to give a page experience rank for pages.
+Core Web Vitals are measurements of page experience that are combined with existing search signals including mobile friendliness, safe-browsing, HTTPS-security, and intrusive interstitial guidelines to give a page experience rank for pages.

 Pages with an excellent page experience should see improved ranking and in their article Timing for bringing page experience to Google Search, Google also announced that it will introduce a visual indicator to identify pages that have met all of the page experience criteria.
 This is expected to be a symbol that appears in a page’s snippet in search results.
 Obtaining this logo should increase click-thru and therefore traffic for pages.

 Core Web Vitals are calculated using data collected by the Chrome browser.
 You can find your scores, page by page, using PageSpeed Insights (also available in SEOPress PRO) and Search Console’s Core Web Vitals report.